chris-martin/code-review/java.md

 #### Nullable *return values* need a `@Nullable` annotation

-Please add the `javax.annotation.Nullable` annotation to this method to indicate that the return value may be `null`.
+Add the `javax.annotation.Nullable` annotation to this method to indicate that the return value may be `null`.

 #### Nullable *parameters* need a `@Nullable` annotation

-Please add the `javax.annotation.Nullable` annotation to this parameter to indicate that `null` values are accepted.
+Add the `javax.annotation.Nullable` annotation to this parameter to indicate that `null` values are accepted.

 ## Related methods

 #### Document the relation between similar methods

-Please add a note to this method that mentions the other, and vice versa, (with a mention in both places of how they differ), to enhance the discoverability of this API.
+Add a note to this method that mentions the other, and vice versa, (with a mention in both places of how they differ), to enhance the discoverability of this API.
 You can link them with `@see #methodName`.

 ## Javadoc summary sentence